SwissDataScienceCenter/renku-python/CONTRIBUTING.rst

 Improvement requests
 ~~~~~~~~~~~~~~~~~~~~

-If you see some of the things could be done in a better way, feel free to submit a issue with a improvement suggestion.
+If you see room for improvement, please open an issue with a suggestion.
-In suggestion you might include motivation for improvement and why new solution would be improvement.
+Please motivate your suggestion by illustrating a problem it solves.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~